MaksimDzhangirov/backendBankExample/docs/part59-eng.md

 one.
 I'm gonna select the `Mail` app, and in the `Select device` list let's choose "Other".

 We can give it a name to easily remember.
-Let's call it Simple Bank Service.
-The click `Generate`.
+Let's call it `Simple Bank Service`.
+Then click `Generate`.

 ![](../images/part59/9.png)